Slender-billed curlew: Description

-Compared to the Eurasian curlew, the slender-billed curlew is whiter on the breast, tail, and underwing, and the bill is shorter, more slender, and slightly straighter at the base.
-The arrowhead-shaped flank spots of the Eurasian curlew also are different from the round or heart-shaped spots of the slender-billed.
-The head pattern, with a dark cap and whitish supercilium, recalls that of the whimbrel, but that species also has a central crown stripe and a more clearly marked pattern overall; the pattern of the slender-billed curlew would be hard to make out in the field.
+Compared to the Eurasian curlew, the slender-billed curlew was whiter on the breast, tail, and underwing, and the bill is shorter, more slender, and slightly straighter at the base.
+The arrowhead-shaped flank spots of the Eurasian curlew also are different from the round or heart-shaped spots of the adults slender-billed.
+The head pattern, with a dark cap and whitish supercilium, recalls that of the Eurasian whimbrel, but that species also has a central crown stripe and a more clearly marked pattern overall; the pattern of the slender-billed curlew would be hard to make out in the field.

 This species shows more white than other curlews; however, the white underwing has been stressed too much as a relevant identification criteria along with the distinctive flank markings of adults (not helpful in juvenile and 1st year bird before post-juvenile moult).
-The most recent and most updated identification's paper, reports as clinching characters the uniformly dark underside of 4 to 6 outer primaries (the wing-tip or "hand"), the black (adults) or anyway daker (juvenile and 1st y bird) legs, and the white tail with fewer dark bars (Corso et al., 2014).
+The most recent and most updated identification's paper, reports as clinching characters the uniformly dark underside of 4 to 6 outer primaries (the wing-tip or "hand"), the black (adults) or at least darker grey (juvenile and 1st year birds) legs, and the white tail with fewer dark bars.

 Vocalisations

-The call is a cour-lee, similar to that of the Eurasian curlew, but higher-pitched, more melodic, and shorter.
+The call was a cour-lee, similar to that of the Eurasian curlew, but higher-pitched, more melodic, and shorter.
 The alarm call is a fast cu-ee.
+The only recording of the slender-billed curlew known to date was made by the French ornithologist Claude Chappuis.
+After his death in 2021, his collection, including the slender-billed curlew, was donated to the Macaulay Library at Cornell University in Ithaca (New York).

 Distribution

-The slender-billed curlew was only known to breed in a small region north of Omsk, Russia in a period between 1909 and 1925.
+The only confirmed breeding records of the slender-billed curlew were a small region of raised bogs north of Omsk, Russia in a period between 1909 and 1925.
+Isotopic analysis suggests that main breeding range of the species was in a narrow belt in Kazakhstan centered around the 50th parallel north.
+This area is predominantly steppe, with some areas of forest steppe.

 In recent history, it mostly migrated to the Mediterranean as well as southern Arabia, with claims in the northern reaches of the Persian gulf, in Kuwait and Iraq.
 There have been historical records of the bird elsewhere, as in an ornithological dictionary of Gibraltar, written in 1895, it indirectly states that the slender-billed curlew was recorded as a passage migrant in Malaga, Spain.

 Behaviour

-Little is known about the breeding biology, but on average the few nests observed had four eggs.
+Little is known about the breeding biology, but the few nests observed had four eggs.

-Slender-billed curlews feed by using their bills to probe soft mud for small invertebrates, but will also pick other small items off the surface if the opportunity arises.
+Slender-billed curlews fed by using their bills to probe soft mud for small invertebrates, but also picked other small items off the surface when the opportunity arose.
 It used to be highly gregarious outside the breeding season, associating with related species, particularly Eurasian curlews.